choralakari/choralakari-archive/others/ai_assisted_poems.md

 Our Lord, our All, in You we still are blessed.

 ---
-43. With All My Life (Fr.
+**43\.
+With All My Life** (Fr.
 Arnold Zamora; Original lyrics found from https://www.shazam.com/song/1612019145/with-all-my-life-feat-fr-arnold-zamora)
 Poetic adaptation of a contemporary Christian song lyrics; Meter: 8.7.8.7.8.7 (trochaic)

 Thank You, Lord, for love unceasing,